cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

 - **1. Object:**

   An object is an _unordered_ data structure consisting key-value pairs.
+Object keys can be either of type string or symbol, and nothing else.

 - **2. Array:**